robertmarsal/shelfari/README.md

 This gem uses [mechanize](https://github.com/tenderlove/mechanize) to scrape content from [shelfari.com](http://www.shelfari.com) and simulate an API, because currently there is no official one.
-Given the nature of obtaninig the data, things might break often, so use at your own risk.
+Given the nature of obtaining the data, things might break often, so use at your own risk.

 ## Methods ##